Johnny Be Good: Plot

-On Signing Day, the entire world watches his press conference with anticipation.
-Coach Hisler then calls the other four top prospects from Johnny's high school team up onto the stage with him and Johnny, where he announces that they will all be at Piermont that next school year, with Hisler as head coach, and Johnny as quarterback.
+On signing day, the entire world watches Johnny's press conference with anticipation.
+Hisler then calls the other four top prospects from Johnny's high school team up onto the stage with him and Johnny, where he announces that they will all be at Piermont that next school year, with Hisler as head coach, and Johnny as quarterback.
 When Johnny has a chance to speak, he talks about the embarrassment and shame he has put on his family, friends and mostly himself.
 Johnny then decides that he would rather not play than to be treated special just for being able to throw a football, thus also choosing not to sign with Piermont or any schools.
 The Walker family and Georgia are pleased with Johnny's decision, but Hisler, refusing to accept this as fact, threatens him.
 When the other four players refuse to sign with Piermont as well, everyone begins to go crazy.
 Floyd Gondole, the NCAA recruitment investigator comes on stage, and announces that since day one he's been watching the recruitment of Johnny very closely.
-He then states several of the worst offending colleges will be under investigation for recruiting violations, including Ol' Tex & UCC (the first two colleges Johnny visited), and Piermont, the latter who framed Johnny and Leo for rape.
+He then states several of the worst offending colleges will be under investigation for recruiting violations, including Ol' Tex & UCC (the first two colleges Johnny visited), and Piermont, the latter which framed Johnny and Leo for rape.
 Afterwards, many of the other schools think they still have a chance to sign him, and beg him to reconsider them.
-The sports agent causes a huge melee, but Johnny walks away with Leo and Georgia.
+Sports agent Lou Landers causes a huge melee, but Johnny walks away with Leo and Georgia.

-He is then seen running down a hallway to the office of an unknown Athletic Director.
-It turns out to be Ned Sanders, the head coach of State University, who accepts Johnny, and officially offers him a scholarship, after he says that he just wants a good education and a chance to play football.
+Johnny is then seen running down a hallway to Sanders' office at State University, who accepts Johnny, and officially offers him a scholarship, after he says that he just wants a good education and a chance to play football.
 After signing with State, he drives off with Georgia and Leo.

-Over the credits, Johnny plays the drums while watching the collateral damage for all of the people caught in the recruitment scandal (including his former coach, who is in jail).
+Over the credits, Johnny plays the drums while watching the collateral damage for all of the people caught in the recruitment scandal (including Hisler, who is in jail).

-Filming
+Production

-In part, filming took place in Texas including Georgetown, San Antonio, and New Braunfels.
-The San Antonio school campuses of Thomas Jefferson High School, Alamo Heights High School and University of the Incarnate Word were used as the backdrop of the film.
+Filming mainly took place in San Antonio, Texas.
+The San Antonio school campuses of Alamo Heights High School and University of the Incarnate Word were used as the backdrop of the film.

 Reception

 The film was a box office bomb earning $17.6 million & also received negative reviews.
-At review aggregator Rotten Tomatoes, as of August 2022, Johnny Be Good had a 0% rating, based on 18 reviews, with an average score of 3/10.
-On Metacritic the film has a weighted average score of 10 out of 100, based on 8 critics, indicating "Overwhelming dislike".
+At review aggregator Rotten Tomatoes, as of September 2026, Johnny Be Good had a 0% rating, based on 18 reviews, with an average score of 3/10.
+On Metacritic the film has a weighted average score of 10 out of 100, based on 8 critics, indicating "overwhelming dislike".

 In a recent retrospective review, Box Review still credits Anthony Michael Hall for trying something different.
-You can see flashes of charm and charisma, even if the role doesn't let him stretch as far as it could.
+"You can see flashes of charm and charisma, even if the role doesn't let him stretch as far as it could."